Antonio-JDev/sistema-S3E-connect/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
+Este projeto está sob a licença Aberta.

 ## 📞 Suporte